Song Without Words

-Song Without Words: A Book of Engravings on Wood is a wordless novel of 1936 by American artist Lynd Ward (1905–1985).
+Song Without Words: A Book of Engravings on Wood is a 1936 wordless novel by American artist Lynd Ward (1905–1985).
 Executed in twenty-one wood engravings, it was the fifth and shortest of the six wordless novels Ward completed, produced while working on the last and longest, Vertigo (1937).
 The story concerns the anxiety an expectant mother feels over bringing a child into a world under the threat of fascism—anxieties Ward and writer May McNeer were then feeling over McNeer's pregnancy with the couple's second child.

 Content and style

 A woman conceives a child and suffers anguish over whether to give birth to it.
 She imagines one nightmare image of fascism and death after another, filled with such imagery as skulls, concentration camps, and an infant impaled on a bayonet.
 She ends standing defiant against the forces that threaten her, and her male partner joins her and the baby in an image of hope for the future.

 Ward employs symbols much as he had in previous works, such as towering buildings representing capitalism.
 Vermin swarm in the pictures, heightening the expectant mother's fears—nightmare images of vultures, ants crawling over an impaled infant, and rats scattering around a Nazi concentration camp filled with children.